tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### includedInPolicy

 - Name: bdqffdq:includedInPolicy
-- Definition: Assserts that a Data Quality Need is part of a Policy
+- Definition: Assserts that a DataQualityNeed is part of a Policy.

 ********************